-To determine my option to go from Point A to Point B anywhere in the where, I use the following two sites extensively.
+To determine how to get from Point A to Point B anywhere in the world, I use the following two sites extensively.

 Rome to Rio — claims to show you how to get anywhere.
 The strength of this website is it will give you options and expected costs to go from Point A to Point B. It also provides you with the frequency of particular mode of transportation and sometimes with timetables.
 Obviously, it works better with popular locations.
 Although you could book your ticket via links provided by Rome2Rio, I find I often get better prices if I try different booking sites.

 Google Maps — You can use Google Map to determine how to get from Point A to Point B. With most major cities, Google Maps will provide you with the timetable for local trains and buses.
 For example, if you need to take a bus from where you are staying to a particular site, Google Map is a good tool to show you how to get to the bus stop, when you can expect next bus, the estimated length of travel time and approximate cost.

 Typically, it is expensive to travel in North America.
 It is not the case in Europe or Asia where passenger trains are very popular.
 Geography and population density has a lot to do with that.
 As a rule, the earlier you book a train ticket, the cheaper it is.
 If you are travelling for a longer period of time and for multiple countries in Europe, you should consider purchasing a pass such as Eurailpass or countries specific rail passes.
 In general, if you are under 26, you can purchase a Youth Pass in Europe.
 Rail passes tend not to be cost effective in Eastern Europe where train tickets are usually inexpensive.

 For various European Rail passes, Rick Steves’ has an excellent page on the topic.